Thomasmclean993/Bujo/interview prep.md

 ![[Thomas Resume RB.pdf]]

 ## background
-"I'm a software engineer with experience in designing and scaling enterprise-level healthcare solutions.
+"I'm a software engineer with experie nce in designing and scaling enterprise-level healthcare solutions.
 My strongest language is Elixir and Phoenix, with production experience in Ruby on Rails and React.
 I'm play the role of implementation Engineer.
 I design, implement and test projects, usually owning most of the life cycle.

 A few examples of some projects are:
 Prior Authorization Status Checker microservice that scaled into a multimillion-dollar product generating over $5M in recurring monthly revenue.
 I also architected a universal integration engine that allows our application to integrate with multiple different apis and server up this data via our own api or in multiple UIs.